 In subsequent periods AfS assets are measured at fair value, the interest on interest-bearing instruments being recognized at amortized cost in the income statement.
-Gains or losses arising out of changes in fair value are recognized in equity item 130.
-"Revaluation reserves" - except losses due to impairment and exchange rate gains or losses on monetary items (debt instruments) which are recognized under item 130.b) "Impairment losses on AfS available for sale financial assets" and item 80.
-"Gains (losses) on financial assets and liabilities held for trading" respectively - until the financial asset is sold, at which time cumulative gains and losses presented in Revaluation reserves are recognized in profit or loss in item 100.b) "Gains (losses) on disposal or repurchase of AfS financial assets".
+Gains or losses arising out of changes in fair value are recognized in equity item "130.
+Revaluation reserves" - except losses due to impairment and exchange rate gains or losses on monetary items (debt instruments) which are recognized under item "130.
+Net losses/recoveries on impairment: b) available-for-sale financial assets" and item "80.
+Gains and losses on financial assets and liabilities held for trading" respectively - until the financial asset is sold, at which time cumulative gains and losses presented in Revaluation reserves are recognized in profit or loss in item "100.
+Gains (losses) on disposal or repurchase of: b) available-for-sale financial assets".

-The fair value changes recorded in in the Statement of Comprehensive Income and disclosed in item 130.
-"Revaluation reserves".
+The fair value changes recorded in in the Statement of Comprehensive Income and disclosed in item "130.
+Revaluation reserves".